Arctic Swedish town makes way for world's largest iron ore mine

 "Critical minerals are essential for this transition.
 And rare earth elements are needed for all electric vehicles," said Busch.

-It is also a means to ween Europe off rare earth metals and iron ore import dependency on China and elsewhere, she said, noting that China accounts for approximately 70 percent of the world's production of metals needed to facilitate the green transition.
+It is also a means to wean Europe off rare earth metals and iron ore import dependency on China and elsewhere, she said, noting that China accounts for approximately 70 percent of the world's production of metals needed to facilitate the green transition.

 Billed as the world's largest underground iron ore mine, LKAB, a state-owned company which runs it, is making big promises to supply Europe and the wider world with raw materials needed to produce everything from electric vehicles to wind turbines.